hackatbrown/apis/docs/academic_api.md

 1. Usage Notes
 2. Implementation Notes

-Note: If I refer to the academic API as the courses API it is because I'm not sure which name we will use.
-Sorry for any confusion.

 The academic API will provide access to Brown University course data as seen on selfservice.banner.edu, as well as Critical Review data (provided to us by Guo).